precice/tutorials/CHT/flow-over-plate/buoyantPimpleFoam-fenics/validation/README.md

 ![](comparison.png)

 * Simulation results match each other
-* Both simulation results miss analytical solution
+* Both simulation results miss analytical solution and experimental solution
+* in [1, p.55] it is already mentioned that Pr = 0.01 might be too low for the analytical solution.
+* The difference between our experiemnts and the ones in [1] might be due to the slightly different scenarios.
+In our case, we have a channel with fluid; in [1] we have a half plane.

 ## References